Luchezar Avramov

 Luchezar L. Avramov (Лъчезар Л. Аврамов) is a Bulgarian-American mathematician who works in commutative algebra.
-He holds the Dale M. Jensen Chair in Mathematics at the University of Nebraska.
+He held the Dale M. Jensen Chair in Mathematics at the University of Nebraska–Lincoln, and is now an Emeritus.

+Career

 Avramov was educated at Moscow State University, earning a master's degree in 1970, a Ph.D. in 1975 (under the supervision of Evgeny Golod), and a D.Sc. in 1986.
 He worked for the Bulgarian Academy of Sciences in 1970–1981 and 1989–1990, and Sofia University in 1981–1989, before moving to the United States in 1991 to become a professor at Purdue University.
-He moved again to the University of Nebraska in 2002.
+He moved again to the University of Nebraska–Lincoln in 2002.

+Awards and honors

-In 2012, he became one of the inaugural fellows of the American Mathematical Society.
+In 2012, he became a Fellow of the American Mathematical Society in its inaugural class.

-As of 2020, Luchezar L. Avramov had advised 18 Ph.D. theses.